 Screen and Design

 The new LG V50 seems to have a similar design to previous LG devices where the back feels smooth to touch.
-One of the key elements that LG announced about the V50 design is that the handset is IP68-rated and that it will have military-drop protection.
+One of the key elements that LG announced about the V50 design is that the handset is IP68-rated and will have military-drop protection.
 Just below the fingerprint sensor and camera array, there are 3 pogo pins used to clip on the LG Dual Screen attachment.
 The screen is a 6.4-inch OLED QHD+ display.
 All in all, it will be incredibly hard to dislike the display feature due the richness and clarity the OLED and HDR playback bring.

 Camera and Battery Life